SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/demo_IntroTour.md

 # Hands On Demonstration - Introductory Tour of CEO

 ## General Help
->If you ever need help with your work in CEO a good place to start is with the 'Support' and 'Blog' pages linked at the top of the CEO website.
+>If you ever need help with your work in CEO a good place to start is with the `Support` and `Blog` pages linked at the top of the CEO website.
 Tutorials are provided for project creation and interpretation

 ## Institution Homepage
 The Projects homepage of your institution will contain a list of your group’s projects.
 Completed projects will be outlined in green, partially completed in yellow, and those without any collected data in red.
 On the left the projects’ privacy levels will be indicated.